 - Divide the batter evenly between the two 8 inch pans and smooth the tops with a butter knife.

-- Bake in the center rack of the oven for 45 minutes.
+- Bake in the center rack of the oven for 45 minutes or until the cakes spring back at you when carefully touched.

 - Remove from the oven and let the cake cool completely in pans.
 Once cool, remove from pans and transfer to a cooling rack and slice both in half horizontally.
 Now you have 4 thin layers of cake.

-- Make the fudge frosting: In a large bowl of an electric mixer or using a hand held mixer, beat the softened butter until it is smooth and creamy.
-About 2-3 minutes.
+- In the large bowl of an electric mixer or using a hand held mixer, beat the butter or vegan baking stick until smooth and creamy.
+About 2 minutes.

-- Assemble the cake: Place one layer of cake on the cake stand.
-Take ⅙ of the frosting and frost the top.
+- Place one layer of cake on the cake stand.
+Take ⅕ of the frosting and frost the top.
 Place another layer of cake on top and repeat.
 Do this process 3 times.

 - Frost a thin layer of frosting on the top of the cake and sides of the cake.
 Use a cake scraper or an icing spatula to scrape excess frosting off the sides of the cake.
 This should be a semi naked cake.
 Pop in the fridge uncovered for 15 min to harden.

-- Make the ganache: Place chocolate chips in a heat safe bowl.
+- While the cake is chilling, place chocolate chips in a heat safe bowl.
 Place heavy cream in a pan on the stove over medium heat.
 Whisk constantly until the edges begin to simmer.
-Immediately pour on top of chips and do NOT mix!
+Immediately pour on top of chips and do not mix!
 Let sit 1-2 min then whisk until fully combined and smooth.

 - Take the cake out of the fridge.
 Spoon almost all of the liquid ganache on top of the cake.
 Take an icing spatula and push the ganache around to the edges of the cake so it drips down the sides.
 Work quickly since the cold cake will harden the ganache fast.